harmony-one/h/progress/philipp-petzka.md

+Goals 2025

+Due to my role, I evolve all my goals around the claim: **Make Harmony the Home of simple DeFi.**

+100 million $ TVL: Liquidity is essential to attract users, teams, and projects.
+It also creates a convenient user experience and therefore increases adoption.
+Deep liquidity can be achieved by offering competitive returns for investors.
+Several yield strategies are going to be implemented in the ecosystem.
+10,000 Wallets with a balance of $200$+: Wallet balance is a good metric for indicating whether users see Harmony as a place to store their money.
+To reach the target, we will tap into non-native retail investors by offering simplified and accessible savings strategies.
+10,000 daily active wallets: Active addresses indicate user retention and the successful attraction of "Power Users" that naturally influence other users with their actions.
+User retention is important to verify if Harmony is a fun and interesting space for users to return to daily.
+The goal can be achieved by gamified experiences, advanced high-yield farmign strategies and utility-focused products.

 2024-11-27 Wed: This week is about to get the Yield enhancer ready.
 I went through the final concept with Theo and wrote an additional detailed description of the vault mechanics.
 Besides that, I am ideating how to market the upcoming pump fun launch and started updating the Harmony documentation.
 Apart from that, I started engaging a little bit with the community and plan to get more feedback from them to see what they want to use or look for.

 ---